 Explain TabPFN predictions with Shapley values, feature interactions, and partial dependence plots.

-The Interpretability Extension adds dedicated support for shapiq and SHAP, along with convenience wrappers for sklearn’s built-in interpretability tools.SHAP values explain a single prediction by attributing the prediction’s deviation from the baseline (mean prediction) to individual features.
+The Interpretability Extension adds dedicated support for shapiq, along with convenience wrappers for sklearn’s built-in interpretability tools, and for plotting with the shap library (see here).Shapley values explain a single prediction by attributing the prediction’s deviation from the baseline (mean prediction) to individual features.
 They provide a consistent, game-theoretic measure of feature influence.
-Mathematically, each SHAP value represents the marginal contribution of a feature across all possible feature combinations.This can be used to:
+Mathematically, each Shapley value represents the marginal contribution of a feature across all possible feature combinations.This can be used to:

 TabPFN produces smooth, well-calibrated predictions that make post-hoc explanations more stable and meaningful.
 Because it is a foundation model pretrained on synthetic data, it generalizes without overfitting to individual training samples — so feature attributions reflect genuine patterns.TabPFN follows the scikit-learn estimator API (fit, predict, predict_proba), which means it works out of the box with most interpretability tools in the sklearn ecosystem — partial dependence plots, permutation importance, and any other method that accepts a sklearn-compatible estimator.
 No wrappers or adapters needed.